Who Are We?

 Children can start the term they turn three which means they also qualify for the 15 hours free universal funding, and, if both parents are working, will also be eligible for the 30 hours funding.
 To find your eligibility code or to register for the free universal hours, please go to Childcare Choices | 30 Hours Free Childcare, Tax-Free Childcare and More | Help with Costs | GOV.UK

-We operate a waiting list for each intake and, even though we try our best to accommodate every request, we do fill up very quickly!
+We operate a waiting list for each intake and, even though we try our best to accommodate every request, we do fill up very quickly.
+Priority will always be given to Reception starters.

 To get your child onto our waiting list, please complete all of the forms in our pre-school application pack which can be found below and return them to our school office by post, email (email@example.com|) or pop them straight to us between the hours of 8.30am and 4.30pm Monday-Friday by hand.